topranks/homerlabs/README.md

 ## How it works

 Containerlab is a framework which allows us to spin up virtual network topologies with docker containers.
-A YAML file is used to defined the various nodes to deploy, and the links between them.
+A YAML file is used to define the various nodes to deploy, and the links between them.

 ### Images